California-Nevada-Hawaii District Key Club International: District and Governor's Project

 A specific project focus selected every other year by the District Project committee made up of members of the District Board.

-Promoting A Healthier Lifestyle (2021-2023) is the current District Project.
-Clubs throughout the California-Nevada-Hawai'i District are asked to dedicate at least one service event per month to promoting healthier lifestyles among their members.
+Nourishing Hope, Empowering Change (2025-2027) is the current District Project.
+Clubs throughout the California-Nevada-Hawai'i District are asked to dedicate at least one service event per month to raise awareness about worldwide hunger and promote long-term, sustainable food systems.
 Clubs do these projects throughout the year.
 The District has certain District Project weeks during the year that clubs throughout the district concentrate on certain aspects of the District project.